-Goodbye glorious collection of hundreds of audio cassette and VHS tapes and DVDs.
-We have finally decided to go digital.
-Consequently, we no longer maintain an analog library of media content.
-Instead, we are happy to help guide you on how to request media titles through the Library's Course Reserve system, the Audio Visual Repository, so that students can access media directly from within the Canvas Learning Management System.
+Goodbye, DVDs: Goodbye glorious collection of hundreds of audio cassette and VHS tapes and DVDs.
+Many of the former titles are now located in the holdings of the University Libraries for checkout, some are even available via online streaming!
+Either way, the Mitchell Media Center is an excellent starting point for seeing what's new!
+In addition to our peers in the Library, we are also happy to help guide you on locating and requesting media titles through the Course Reserve system so that students can access media directly from within the Canvas Learning Management System.

 The Media and Design Studio offers a wide array of technical support to Weinberg courses, including web development, curricular design advice, and custom app development.
 We can help translate your content and vision for your course into a finished, working result.
 We can tell you what is possible and come up with realistic timelines of how to implement these enhancements in your classes.

 Web Development & Hosting

 See our projects page for a complete listing of past works.